ChiriacCasian/CommitScheduler6/Readme.md

 - after adding a new ssh link or PAT token it is necessary to click on the Apply Protocol button to apply changes and test the connection
   - the PAT token can be generated in github setting -> Developer settings -> Personal access tokens -> Fine Grained tokens (here generate a new token with permission to both read and write any repository)
 - ability to FORCE a certain protocol by clicking on the "Currently using :" button, filling out the requested field and applying changes
+- must run IDE in developer mode for the plugin to read auth info
 ### Multiple Branches support and Commit Stack

 - automatic detection of the local branches and remote branches which are displayed in the second table alongside the length of the available commit stack for each local branch